30 Jun 2017

-Sarah, who is a Systems Engineering student at Loughborough, created a drone that is directed merely by the gestures of the hands.
+Sarah, who is a Systems Engineering student, created a drone that is directed merely by the gestures of the hands.
 The entire system was built with low-cost, commercially available tech.

 Sarah’s drone has been widely received by everyone at National Instruments.
 Videos of the drone have been shared over 5000 times and received 2000 likes across different social media platforms, while being featured on various maker sites, such as Hackaday and Hackster.

 Information to replicate the drone is available online here.